Tying the Muddler Minnow Trout Streamer

 Tail: Brown mottled turkey wing feather tied in to finish even with the wing.

-Wing: Gray squirrel tail hair in center with mottled turkey wing feather segments on each side of it.
+Wing: Gray squirrel tail hair in centre with mottled turkey wing feather segments on each side of it.

 Hackle: Gray deer body hair tied on and left to flare out.
 It is tied on at the same time as the deer hair is tied on to form the head.